 White Knight say a gas tumble dryer has the lowest running costs.
-It also has the shortest drying Times (The BG44AW is the fastest drying domestic tumble dryer in the UK – a full load dries in 60 minutes).
+It also has the shortest drying Times (The BG44AW is the fastest drying domestic tumble dryer in the UK drying a full load in 60 minutes).
 They also claim that they have the lowest Carbon emissions.

-I must point out that the figures used to promote the dryer are mostly comparing with C rated tumble dryers which I was initially suspicious of but a quick look at common dryers on sale from Hotpoint, Indesit and Hoover etc show that many of their dryers are in fact only C rated (which I’m surprised at).
+However, I must point out that the figures used to promote the dryer are mostly comparing with C rated tumble dryers.
+I was initially very suspicious of this, but a quick look at common dryers on sale from Hotpoint, Indesit and Hoover etc. show that many of their dryers are in fact only C rated (which I’m surprised at).
+Hopefully this will improve.

 CO2 REDUCING TUMBLE DRYER IS NOW EVEN BIGGER